 - The last few Orient Men comics turned into this: a pageful of panels filled mostly with Polish popculture references or puns on a single subject.

-- MAD, like the aforementioned Discworld, does not have a page without a joke.
+- MAD, does not have a page without a joke.
 This includes the table of contents, which inevitably will feature a fake article mixed in with all the real ones.
-It could be argued that with the addition of full-page ads, this is no longer true, but you still have to at least look because there's probably a 50-50 shot that it will actually be yet another MAD parody.
+Even with full-page ads, you still have to at least look because there's probably a 50-50 shot that it will actually be yet another MAD parody.

-- Most of the Wayans Brothers' more wacky movies are like this, especially Don't Be a Menace to South Central While Sippin' Yo Juice in da Hood and I'm Gonna Git You Sucka.
+- Most of the Wayans Brothers' more wacky movies are like this, especially the Scary Movie series (at least the first two and the fifth; one of the Z's of ZAZ, David Zucker, handled the other two), Don't Be a Menace to South Central While Sippin' Yo Juice in da Hood and I'm Gonna Git You Sucka.

-- This trope was standard operating procedure for the Marx Brothers, especially in their earlier (pre-Night At The Opera) films.
-Thus, and to a surprise to many people, this trope is Older Than Airplane!.
+- This trope was standard operating procedure for the Marx Brothers, especially in their earlier (pre-A Night at the Opera) films.
+Thus, and a surprise to many people, this trope is Older Than Airplane!.

 - The Radioland Murders — even better on second viewing, because some of it is delivered in such an offhand way.